 By removing the stainless-steel structure and creating a decking terrace that appears to float would be achievable in other materials, the cost would be reduced by 80% and realistic.
 The decking was redesigned and a sensible, in budget, proposal was welcomed by the clients.

-The decking concept was to have several areas in one space, however, once the decking plan was laid out it was soon realised that the client wanted more.
-A BBQ area being most important as well as a lounge area and also an area to dine outside in a formal setting.
+The decking concept was to have several areas in one space.
+However, once the decking plan was laid out it was soon realised that the client wanted more.
+A BBQ area being most important as well as a lounge area and an area to dine outside.

-The plan was to take this redesign and add to the lower level and extend this to the boundary thus creating a formal dining space.
-The upper terrace was also changed, the angles allowed for a transition across the terrace without having to step down and back up again.
+The plan was to take this redesign and add to the lower level and extend this, creating a formal dining space.
+The upper terrace was also changed.
+The angles allowed for a transition across the terrace without having to step down and back up again.
 We were able to make the decking appear to float because we painted the structure to include the support posts in a black Solid Colour Stain by Owatrol.

-There is only one choice for the decking material and that is Accoya® which is a modified timber and due to the patented acetylation process is warranted against rotting for a minimum of 50 Years.
+There is only one choice for the decking material and that is Accoya®.
+A modified timber which due to the patented acetylation process is warranted against rotting for a minimum of 50 Years.
 Natural Accoya® decking is a light blond colour and can easily be oiled or painted over to enhance the colour.
 In this instance, Karl chose a beautiful light Grey colour.

 Owatrol manufacture marine grade timber oil and paints and have a wide range of colours, the choice of grey decking paints is extensive.
 Warranted for 5 years against peeling and fading once correctly applied to the decking, it will look great for years with almost no maintenance.